๐Ÿ‡จ๐Ÿ‡ท Planning a Trip to Costa Rica: 12 Practical Things To Know

 Crime

-• Costa Rica is generally considered a safe place to visit for tourists as long as you stick to well-known areas.
+• Costa Rica is considered a safe place to visit for tourists as long as you stick to well-known areas.

 Costa Rica is known to have one of the best tourism infrastructures in Central America and is generally considered a safe destination to visit.
 That said, there have been reported cases of attempted tourist robbery (even at gunpoint) in less well-known areas, so stay vigilant at all times.